 Qualifying education and experience must be clearly documented in the â€Educationâ€ and â€Work Experienceâ€ sections of the application.
 Do not substitute a resume for your application or write "see attached resume" on your application.

 Working Conditions: Work out of doors in all weather conditions.
 Work with exposure to potentially hazardous materials and in hazardous conditions, such as traffic.

 Licensing and Certification: Must possess a valid Nevada Class C Driver's License at time of appointment.
 Certain positions in certain departments may require possession of a valid ICC or other nationally recognized inspection certificate in at least one of the following areas: building, combination dwelling, structural, electrical, plumbing, or mechanical.
 Some positions may require confined space certification.

 Background Investigation: Employment is contingent upon successful completion of a background investigation.
 Periodically after employment background investigations may be conducted.

 Medical Examination: Employment is contingent upon the results of a physical examination performed by our examining physician.

 Pre-Employment Drug Testing: Employment is contingent upon the results of a pre-employment drug examination.

-Mobility to work in a public services setting, to walk and inspect facilities and respond to emergency situations, drive a motor vehicle to reach other facilities, operate job related equipment, and use standard office equipment; vision to conduct airfield inspections and identify discrepancies, hazardous practices and conditions and detect aircraft and emergency response vehicle movement; read printed materials and a VDT screen, and hearing and speech to communicate in person, over the telephone or on a two-way radio and to hear audible alarms and emergency response sirens.
+Mobility to work in a typical office setting, use standard office equipment and to drive a motor vehicle in order to travel to and from work sites; strength and stamina to inspect various public work projects; vision to read printed materials and a computer screen; and hearing and speech to communicate in person, over the telephone or radio.
 Accommodation may be made for some of these physical demands for otherwise qualified individuals who require and request such accommodation.